libretro/docs/docs/library/gearsystem.md

 	Select which refresh rate will be used in emulation.

-    - *Auto* selects the best refresh rate based in the rom.
+    - *Auto* selects the best refresh rate based on the rom.
     - *NTSC (60 Hz)* forces 60 Hz.
     - *PAL (50 Hz)* forces 50 Hz.